JasonShevik/minotaur-chess-ai/README.md

    * Supervised learning
    * Reinforcement learning
    * Adversarial model
-* Reinforcement Learning Details
-   * Evolutionary AI
-   * Hyperspheres and randomness
+* Encoder / Embedding

 ## In Progress:
 * Write the pre-training function and pre-train the model
+* Move all labeled data to a SQLite database, and modify the labeler files.
+Threads will write to a single queue that a write thread handles.
+* Finish chess graph code, including a function for adding the node feature vectors, and the visualizations.

 ## Architecture:
-The model is currently programmed to simply use a densly connected neural network.
-I've also considered using a convolutional neural network, but haven't implemented that.
-These are very simple and standard ways to create a chess AI.

-Recently, however, I've considered switching to a [Graph neural network (GNN)](https://en.wikipedia.org/wiki/Graph_neural_network) such as a [Graph Convolutional Network (GCN)](https://en.wikipedia.org/wiki/Graph_neural_network#Graph_convolutional_network) or a [Graph Attention Network (GAN)](https://en.wikipedia.org/wiki/Graph_neural_network#Graph_attention_network).
+The model is utilizes a homogeneous [message passing graph](https://pytorch-geometric.readthedocs.io/en/latest/tutorial/create_gnn.html) implemented via a [Graph Attention Network (GAN)](https://en.wikipedia.org/wiki/Graph_neural_network#Graph_attention_network).

-Rather than the input to the network being a vector of 64 values for the squares, it could be a graph with 64 nodes and 6 different edge types for each piece type which show where pieces can move.
-The nodes would still hold integer values from -6 to 6 showing which piece, if any, is on each square, but the AI would directly see how squares connect to each other.
+The input to the network is a graph with 64 nodes and multiple different edge types for piece movement types.
+The node features are 13 dimensional vectors holding a one-hot encoding of the different piece types, plus en passant.

-There should possibly be a 7th edge type that represents en passant and castling.
+There will be 2 or 3 graph attention layers, each with multiple attention heads, followed by a series of linear layers.

 ## Training plan
 #### Pre-training (RL)